Kirkegod/ATMChallenge/README.md

 Now let's put all this cash in our account because, let's face it, streets ain't safe.
 This made our account balance to go up to 2000$, and, obviously, our cash to 0.
 ```
-# Deposit money on banc account.
+# Deposit money on bank account.
 newPerson.deposit(2000)
 ```